monaco-gg/vr-gameroom/CONTRIBUTING.md

 5. **Commit Changes:**

-   - Use `npm run commit` to commit your changes using Commitizen:
+   - Use `npm run commit` to commit your changes using Commitizen with Gitmoji:
      ```bash
      npm run commit
      ```
-     This command will guide you through creating a conventional commit message.
+     This command will guide you through creating a gitmoji + conventional commit message following the pattern:
+     ```
+     ✨ feat: add new user login feature
+     🐛 fix: resolve issue with user login
+     📝 docs: update README with new instructions
+     🎨 style: improve code formatting
+     ♻️ refactor: restructure authentication logic
+     ⚡️ perf: optimize database queries
+     ✅ test: add unit tests for login function
+     🔧 chore: update dependencies
+     ```

 6. **Push Changes:**